Great. You’ve setup your Website and analytics, and you’re starting to get leads and sales from your traffic. Is your site perfect?

 What to Optimize – Body Copy

-When you write a blog post, a landing page, or an email, make your customer the hero.
+When you write a blog post, a landing page, or an email, make your customer or prospects the hero.
 Your job is to give them a plan and guide them to success. – Justin Jackson, Transistor.fm Co-Founder

 - The Offer: One of the core rules of landing page optimization is that the page content needs to match the purpose of visit.
 In other words, you need to create a consistent experience from your ads or emails all the way to the landing page and conversion funnels.
 If your offer (or the experience) is inconsistent, or if the page contains multiple offers, the conversion rate will drop.
-Understand where your traffic comes from, and match the offer with what they’re looking for.
+Understand where your traffic comes from, and match the value proposition with what they’re looking for.

-- The Tagline: The page’s tagline needs to be clear and concise.
+- The Main Headline: The page’s tagline needs to be clear and concise.
 Make sure it contains the appropriate keywords.
 You can test different keyword combinations, lengths or stylings to attract attention.
 User tests or tools like the Five Second Test will help you understand your visitors’ initial reactions and understandings.

 - The Pull: The pull is the first paragraph of your page copy.
 It’s typically best to locate it near the tagline.
 It should include the main benefits (not the features).
 You can experiment by emphasizing different benefits to keep visitors on the page.